Fortnite Save the World: Locker, store and item shop

 The player has access to a complete gallery of all Fortnite cosmetic items across all gameplay modes, featuring outfits, back bling, and harvesting tools.
-The player can spend real-world currency and/or different types of in-game currency, experience points and resources earned as mission rewards, from loot boxes (represented as llama piñatas), or other resources to level up and evolve schematics and characters.
+The player can spend real-world currency and/or different in-game currencies, experience points, and resources earned as mission rewards, from loot boxes (represented as llama piñatas), or other resources to level up and evolve schematics and characters.

-Heroes in the player's locker have different power levels and abilities which can be increased either by upgrading them or by enhancing their support team with Survivor XP or Hero XP.
+Heroes in the player's locker have different power levels and abilities, which can be increased either by upgrading them or by enhancing their support team with Survivor XP or Hero XP.
 The upgrades, however, are locked until certain quests are completed, such as the Storm Shield Defense missions.
 Heroes also come in different rarities, but unlike the Battle Royale counterpart, the rarity of a hero can be upgraded further using Hero XP and other account resources such as Epic or Legendary Flux that can be obtained either from the weekly shop, or by completing some missions.

-Although most cosmetics earned in Fortnite Battle Royale can be used in Fortnite: Save the World, there are some that cannot.
+Although most cosmetics earned in Fortnite Battle Royale can be used in Fortnite Save the World, there are some that cannot.
 These include all gliders, all contrails, and some backblings.
 Reactivity for some backblings may not work in Save the World either.
 Epic Games has sparked some controversy among players when a Save the World exclusive hero (Metal Team Leader) was made available in the Fortnite Battle Royale item shop as a skin.
 Some players felt ripped off by Epic Games' decision as they've already purchased the item in Save the World which was taunted to be rare.